muritane/coordination-architecture/executability_constraint.md

 ---

-## Buffer Ownership and Debt
+## Buffer Ownership and Buffer Debt

 Every buffer has an owner who bears:

-* storage cost,
+- storage cost,
-* maintenance cost,
+- maintenance cost,
-* opportunity cost,
+- opportunity cost,
-* risk exposure.
+- risk exposure.

 Ownership may be explicit or implicit.